In this exclusive Œditorial, we speak to electronic music artist BIIA about her shapeshifting persona, Portuguese culture and new EP Human Skin

 Rings – Mean Goddess

-Enchanted Mouras are also known to guard hidden treasures and shapeshift.
-One treasure you’re still guarding is your EP, Human Skin.
-Does the title reflect your shapeshifting disposition?
+Enchanted Mouras are known to guard hidden treasures and shapeshift.
+One treasure you’re still guarding is your EP, Human Skin, a musical exploration of your own shapeshifting nature.
+What inspired this latest body of work?

 Out of the four tracks on the EP, which is your favourite and why?